 The way that our curriculum is designed ensures that chunks of learning are sequenced in a coherent way to enable all pupils, including those with SEND, to build on prior knowledge.
-Too much information at once can be a barrier to learning which is one of the reasons why we have chosen half termly curriculum drivers for some subjects.
+Too much information at once can be a barrier to learning which is one of the reason why we have chosen half termly curriculum drivers.